Skip to content

 Based on the activity and feedback on [Property Address], I think it's worth discussing a price adjustment.

-My recommendation would be to move to [new price / new range] and then watch whether that changes showing activity and buyer response over the next [timeframe].
+My recommendation would be to move to [$795K] and then watch whether that changes showing activity and buyer response over the next [two weeks].

 Best,